widmanski/columns/README.md

 - locking short columns to the top of the current container
 - scrolling columns at different speeds to ensure they end in the same spot
 - locking columns to the bottom of the container when you reach their end
+- automatically wraps pieces of content into columns [optional]

 ## testing & building
 - grunt test